Summer Art Studio

 Open Swim

-Campers swim twice a week at Cranbrook's Williams Natatorium.
+Campers swim at Cranbrook's Williams Natatorium.
 Swim tests are conducted on the first day.
 Campers who fail or prefer not to take the test are supplied with life jackets and remain in the shallow end of the pool.
 Campers are allowed to retake the test at any time.
 The Natatorium staff includes a full-time and certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.

 Available Options